 How Long Does CAQH Credentialing Take?

 The time it takes to complete CAQH credentialing depends on whether you’re completing an initial profile, updating specific data, or re-attesting the information.
-Here is more detail on each CAQH credentialing step:
+Here is more detail on how long CAQH credentialing takes:

 Initial Profile Completion

-The first step is creating a profile and entering the required information such as personal details, education, work history, and licenses.
+Initial profile completion is the longest part of the process and can take upwards of two hours for a provider or credentialer to complete.
+You’ll create a profile and enter the required information such as personal details, education, work history, and licenses.
 Additional information like employers, practice locations, and disciplinary actions is also required.

 General CAQH Profile Update

 Every 120 days, CAQH requires that providers review their profile information and then re-attest its accuracy.
-Even if there are no updates, providers must log in to their CAQH accounts and re-attest the information.
+Even if there are no updates, providers must log in and complete CAQH credentialing re-attestation.
 This includes filling out and manually signing state-specific forms and information.
 The re-attestation process is often the quickest and takes anywhere from five to 20 minutes.
 Minus any information updates, CAQH typically approves re-attested information within a few days.

 Ways to Streamline the CAQH Credentialing Process